bd-j/forcepho/doc/inputs.md

 Inputs
 ======

-|Codename| requires several ingredients to be on hand.
+Forcepho requires several ingredients to be on hand.
 These are

 * Imaging data
 * Point Spread Functions (PSFs)